munificent/craftinginterpreters/book/chunks-of-bytecode.md

     at runtime.

 *   It's **portable.** Our current interpreter is written in Java and runs on any platform Java supports.
-If we re-wrote in C, we could compile and run it on basically every platform under the sun.
+We could write a new implementation in C using the same approach and compile and run our language on basically every platform under the sun.

 Those are real advantages.
 But, on the other hand, **it's not memory-efficient.** Each piece of syntax becomes an AST node.
 A tiny Lox